Reterics/storager/README.md

 ![Preview](./public/img/screenshot.png)

-Lightweight Cloud based storage and service management application based on React, Typescript and Tailwind.
+Lightweight cloud-based storage and service management application built with React, TypeScript, and TailwindCSS.

 ## Getting started 🚀

-### Preparing Cloud Environment ☁️
+### Preparing the Cloud Environment ☁️

-In order to have StorageR application functional we need to create a .env file based on our available .env.template
+To run StorageR locally, create a .env file based on the provided .env.template.

-We need to create a Google Firebase Project in Google Console for this here: https://console.firebase.google.com/project/
+Create a Google Firebase project in the Firebase console: https://console.firebase.google.com/project/

-After you have the access to Firebase Dashboard use the following steps:
+After you have access to the Firebase dashboard, follow these steps:

 - Create a Web App
   - Open **Project settings**
   - Under Your apps section click the **Add app** button and click to the third **Web App** button
   - On the next page Add a nickname to your app and click to **Register app** button and then **Continue to console**
   - Now in the **Your apps** section you can see all of the details you need to put in your **.env** file
 - Setup collection Rules
   - Open Firestore Database in Build Menu
   - Open Rules tab, and update it in order to have proper connection with your app
-      - **DEV**: You can use the following in _DEV_ environments: ```allow read, write: if request.time < timestamp.date(2050, 11, 30);```
+    - **DEV**: You can use the following in _DEV_ environments: `allow read, write: if request.time < timestamp.date(2050, 11, 30);`

 ### Environment Setup